 As told to Jim and Judy Hamilton

-During this time, 1940-’41, they created the draft for all young men.
-In the beginning they drew the first few numbers out of a hat.
-My number was in the 900 series.
-I knew I would be drafted and, if so, might end up in the artillery or the infantry.
-I wasn’t happy about that, so I enlisted in the Army Air Corps with the hope I could get into aircraft mechanics, and that would give me a career when I got out of the service.
+During this time, 1940-’41, they created the draft for all young men, and in the beginning they drew the first few numbers out of a hat.
+My number was in the 900 series and I knew I would be drafted and, if so, might end up in the artillery or the infantry.
+I wasn’t happy about that, so I enlisted in the Army Air Corps with the hope I could get into aircraft mechanics which would give me a career when I got out of the service.

-Halfway through my schooling they asked me if I wanted to teach.
-I said, “I don’t want to teach.
+Halfway through my schooling they asked me if I wanted to teach and I replied “I don’t want to teach.
 I want to learn the aircraft mechanic’s trade so when I get out I’m an experienced man.”
 They said, “Well, you have your choice of the first five phases of the school.
 You pick one of those five or we’ll give you one.
 Which one do you want?”
 I picked hydraulics, which I enjoyed while going through that part of the school.
-When I finished school they made me an instructor and I taught hydraulics at Chanute Field.
-That was February 1942.
+When I finished school they made me an instructor and I taught hydraulics at Chanute Field in was February 1942.

 The test pilot on that plane was Douglas (Wrong Way) Corrigan.
 In 1938 he became famous for flying nonstop from New York to Ireland.
 However, his original flight plan was for him to return to Santa Monica.
 He was an experienced pilot and mechanic, but never admitted his error was intentional.